What You Should Know About Endometriosis

-Endometriosis is a mysterious condition which medical science is only beginning to understand.
-Yet, it affects more than five million American women, and is also one of the leading causes of female infertility.
+Endometriosis effects millions of American women, and is also one of the leading causes of female infertility.
 While endometriosis can cause significant symptoms in some women – often quite painful symptoms – it exists virtually symptom-free in others.

 What is endometriosis?